Visit Historic Dillsboro YESTERDAY'S VILLAGE

 Many of Dillsboro's shops and galleries feature local artisans.
 And some of those artisans have Dillsboro studio-galleries where you can talk with the artisans as they work.

-At the edge of town, a small group of artisans are beginning to use landfill methane gas — a local source of green energy — to fuel greenhouses, blacksmith forges, glass-blowers' ovens and potters kilns.
+At the edge of town, a small group of artisans are beginning to use landfill methane gas — a local source of green energy — to fuel blacksmith forges, glass-blowers' ovens and potters kilns.

 Dogwood Crafters